 Kayak and SUP PaddleBoard Rentals

-Riverbound Sports can supply all the equipment you need to get on the water starting at $40 a day.
+Pickup a kayak or paddle board rental at Riverbound Sports Tempe shop location and explore Canyon Lake kayaking or paddle boarding.
+A full day on the water with all equipment you need starting at $40 a day.
 Check out our pricing and options for Paddleboard Rentals in Arizona.Rent A Paddleboard or Kayak Now

 Riverbound Sports lake side kayak and stand up paddleboard rentals on select Saturdays at the Boulder Recreation Area.
 Be sure to check the Riverbound Sports Events Calendar for dates and information.
 Riverbound Sports is an outfitter under permit by the Tonto National Forest.